timvgl/mumaxXR/README.rst

 If you want the ovf-files to be deleted after reading, set removeOvfFiles=True.
 This only works, if the ovf-files don't have to be accessed multiple times.
 If you want to use ovf-files periodically, set useEachNthOvfFile=N. N has to be larger than one.
 Otherwise it is ignored.
 Using this flag, only each nth ovf file is used for the dataset.
+The singleLoad option allows you to not load all of the ovf-files but only one specific one.

 Of course the wavetype option and the mumax directory concatenation can be used simultaneously.